Program overview

 Career Options

-Graduates of the Educational Assistant program can explore a variety of career opportunities in Canada, including:
+Graduates of the Educational Assistant program can pursue a variety of career opportunities in Canada.
+Here are some potential job roles:

-• Educational Assistant: Support teachers in the classroom by assisting students with learning challenges.
+• Educational Assistant: Support teachers in the classroom, helping students with academic tasks and social development.

-• Special Needs Assistant: Work with children who have disabilities, providing tailored support to enhance their learning experience.
+• Special Needs Assistant: Work with students who have disabilities, helping them to integrate into mainstream classrooms.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.